RNBBarrett/ImageResizerUpscalerandConverter/README.md

-# Dick's Image Resizer, Converter and Upscaler
+# A Single Page Image Resizer, Converter and Upscaler

 A single-file, zero-dependency web application for resizing, converting, and AI-upscaling images — entirely in the browser.
 No server, no uploads, no accounts.
 Drop an image and go.